Easy steps to meal planning for the week.

 Cumin and curry – great with beans and rice dishes.
 Tortillas

 Thyme and basil – great for any dish

 Once your chicken has been flavored, a couple of pieces with different variations, bake at 350 for about 45 min.
 Do not overcook as the chicken will be dry.
-Cool and put in container in fridge.
+Cool and put in the container in the fridge.

 Salads: The darker the lettuce the more nutritional value it has.
-Keep in container and ready for use.
-Have on hand: boiled eggs, prepared chicken, mushrooms, carrots, cheese, tomatoes, onions.
+Keep in a container and ready for use.
+Have on hand: boiled eggs, prepared chicken, mushrooms, carrots, cheese, tomatoes, and onions.
 If everything is right there ready, it is easy for anyone to prepare a healthy salad for on the go or for a full meal.